-It is proposed that the pond inflow and outflow pipes are fitted with a manual penstock valve to facilitate maintenance and to manually manage conveyance of water in the SWMP if required.
-The pond inlet and outlets should be located at opposite ends to ensure maximum settlement potential.
+Pond inflow and outflow pipes will be fitted with a manual penstock valve to facilitate maintenance and to manually manage conveyance of water in the SWMP if required.
+The pond inlet and outlets are located at opposite ends to ensure maximum settlement potential.
 In order to maintain optimum pond efficiency, it is imperative that periodic / regular maintenance is undertaken as described in Section 3.4.